leemoomoo/leemoomoo.github.io/_pages/about.md

 - [08/2024] From 12th to 16th August 2024, I will attend the 11th Bernoulli-IMS World Congress in Probability and Statistics, and present our recent preprint [On the Robustness of Kernel Goodness-of-Fit Tests](https://www.arxiv.org/abs/2408.05854), a joint work with Dr [François-Xavier Briol](https://fxbriol.github.io/).
 Come and join our session on Wednesday 14th at 11am if you are interested!

 - [08/2024] Our new preprint [On the Robustness of Kernel Goodness-of-Fit Tests](https://www.arxiv.org/abs/2408.05854) is out!
 This is a joint work with Dr [François-Xavier Briol](https://fxbriol.github.io/).

-- [12/2023] From 17th to 21st, I will attend the 2023 IMS International Conference on Statistics and Data Science (ICSDS) in Lisbon, where I will give a contributed talk on our COLT paper [A High-dimensional Convergence Theorem for U-statistics with Applications to Kernel-based Testing](https://proceedings.mlr.press/v195/huang23a.html).

-- [10/2023] For this academic year, I will be visiting the [Fundamentals of Statistical Machine Learning](https://fsml-ucl.github.io/) research group, co-led by Dr [François-Xavier Briol](https://fxbriol.github.io/) and Dr [Jeremias Knoblauch](https://jeremiasknoblauch.github.io/).
-Looking forward to an engaging experience with the amazing researchers in the group!

-- [10/2023] Starting from October 2023, I will become an [Enrichment Student](https://www.turing.ac.uk/work-turing/studentships/enrichment) at the [Alan Turing Institute](https://www.turing.ac.uk/), where I will join the Turing's research community for six months to broaden my research.
-Please do not hesitate to reach out if you are interested in collaboration!

-- [05/2023] Our paper [A High-dimensional Convergence Theorem for U-statistics with Applications to Kernel-based Testing](https://proceedings.mlr.press/v195/huang23a.html) has been accepted by COLT 2023.

-- [04/2023] Our paper [Using Perturbation to Improve Goodness-of-Fit Tests based on Kernelized Stein Discrepancy](https://arxiv.org/abs/2304.14762) has been accepted by ICML 2023.

-- [09/2022] I finished my internship at [Meta](https://research.facebook.com/), where I worked on multi-task active learning methods for e-commerce.

-- [01/2022] Our paper [Grassmann Stein Variational Gradient Descent](https://proceedings.mlr.press/v151/liu22a.html) has been accepted by AISTATS 2022.